Rmostert/Sparkify-churn/README.md

 medium-sparkify-event-data.json: a medium-sized instance of the dataset (237 mb) sparkify_event_data.json: the full dataset (12 gb)

-I made use of the medium-sized dataset and made use of IBM Watson studio to explore the data and build a churn modelling
+I made use of the medium-sized dataset and made use of IBM Watson studio to explore the data and build a churn model.

 Data download links